23andMe is teaming up with Tribeca Studios for a DNA film series

 “The number of unsolicited and compelling stories that come in each month is incredible,” said 23andMe’s VP of consumer marketing and brand, Tracy Keim, in a statement.
 “The challenge has always been how to bring more of them into the world.
 We believe through the lens of Tribeca’s diverse community of filmmakers, these DNA stories will be celebrated in the most authentic way.”

-Once the filmmakers are selected, the films will be developed over the next year and screened at the 2019 Tribeca Film Festival.
+Once the filmmakers are selected, the films will be developed over the next year.